-1. At the end of the first semester of the fifth year of study, students will sit examinations in each block in which they have not been promoted.
-A second examination will take place immediately after commence-ment of the
+- 1. At the end of the first semester of the fifth year of study, students will sit examinations in each block (provided they have a mark of 40% required for admission to the examination) in which they have not been promoted.
+A supplementary examination will take place immediately after commence-ment of the SIC.

-- SIC.
 Successful students obtain SIC status and may continue with the SIC. - 2.
-Students who fail the examination as well as the second examination in one block or more (and therefore fail the semester) may not continue with the SIC but participate in a remedial programme, which will take place during the first seven weeks of the second semester. - 3.
-A second examination will be granted in the outstanding blocks at the end of the seven-week period. - 4.
-Unsuccessful completion of the morning rotations during the first semester of the fifth year of study prevents a student from promoting the relevant block(s) and examination will become compulsory. - 5.
-If the students pass in the second examination, they may join the SIC as from the second seven-week rotation period. - 6.
-If a student again fails the second examination, the rest of the year of study will be used as remediation.
+Students who fail the examination as well as the supplementary examination in one block or more (and therefore fail the semester) may not continue with the SIC but participate in a remedial programme, which will take place during the first seven weeks of the second semester. - 3.
+A supplementary examination will be granted in the outstanding blocks at the end of the seven-week period. - 4.
+If the students pass in the supplemenary examination, they may join the SIC as from the second seven-week rotation period. - 5.
+If a student again fails the supplementary examination, the rest of the year of study will be used as remediation.
 In January of the subsequent year, students may commence provisionally with the SIC, but will have to interrupt the SIC for the duration of the unsuccessful block when it is presented in the first semester.
 Students will then have to repeat the block.
 Successful students then continue with the SIC.